Construction mesh and nylon flag fabric, 2018

-They are placed to highlight interesting points, and to long distances and keep the eyes searching while walking the trail.
-The individual components, which Rachel calls flutters are in various lengths and colors to create compositions and patterns throughout the trail.
+Sculptor Rachel Hayes’ colorful compositions punctuate the landscape of the Karl Stirner Arts Trail for more than 1.5 miles.
+The pieces are placed to highlight interesting points on the trail and keep the eyes searching.
+The individual components, which Hayes calls “flutters,” are in various lengths and translucent colors to create compositions and patterns throughout the trail.

-The sculpture will inhabit the trail for the better part of 2018 and 2019, and when the work is removed, the fabric will be re-purposed into bags for residents of Easton’s area shelters.
-The objectives of this fabric sculpture are to bring attention to the Trail as a park welcoming all people, as well as to attend to those in need through the reuse of the art project materials, becoming a full circle project.
+The site-specific sculpture inhabited the trail in 2018-19.
+The fabric was then recycled into bags for residents of Easton homeless shelters.
+The objectives of the fabric sculpture were to bring attention to the trail as a park welcoming all people as well as to attend to those in need through the reuse of the art project materials, becoming a full-circle project.
 From community art to community function!

-Hayes visited the trail in April 2018 upon the suggestion of Karen Bravin, member of KSAT Art Advisory Council.
+Hayes visited the trail in April 2018 upon the suggestion of Karen Bravin, a member of the KSAT Art Advisory Council.

-Ron Morris and Ken Jones of Mercantile Home (downtown Easton, on Northampton Street) introduced Hayes to enthusiastic artists and artisans who were eager to help realize this project.
+Ron Morris and Ken Jones of Mercantile Home on Northampton Street in Easton introduced Hayes to artists and artisans who were eager to help realize this project.
 Thanks to this rare and amazing collaboration, the work will live on in many different ways for years to come.

 Hayes was born in Kansas City, Mo., and lives and works in Tulsa, Okla.
 Often using fabric to create large-scale work, she is interested in inserting color and form into both built and natural environments.
 Her installation Someday When We Are Dreaming is up in the atrium at the Nevada Museum of Art through 2025.
 Her work has been covered by The New Yorker, The New York Times, Architectural Digest, Vogue, The Cut, LA Weekly, Los Angeles Times, Harper’s Bazaar, and Artforum, among others.